javiermerinom/javiermerinom/README.md

-# 👋 Hi, I'm Javier Merino
+# Hello there 👋, I'm Javier Merino

 🎓 Data Analyst | 📊 Data Science Enthusiast | 🌎 Based in Vancouver, BC

 I’m passionate about using data to solve problems, uncover insights, and build solutions that make an impact.

 With 12+ years of experience applying data analysis in the telecommunications industry in Ecuador and advanced training in Data Analytics at Langara College, I bridge strong business knowledge with technical expertise in analytics, machine learning, and data engineering.

 ---